oasamaheles/ServicesJebackCompose/README.md

 An Android application built with **Jetpack Compose** that provides a variety of essential services in a clean, modern UI.
 The app displays a list of services with their details and allows users to navigate between screens seamlessly.

----

-## 📱 Screenshots

-*(Add screenshots of your app here – you can capture them from the emulator or a real device.)*

----

 ## ✨ Features

 - Fully developed UI using **Jetpack Compose**.